-The basic idea is to take a group of predetermined words and connect them together ending up with a circle - each word is appropriately connected to the word in front of it and the word after it (e.g., compound words, a two-word phrase, two common words that make up one word, etc.)
+The basic idea is to take a group of predetermined words and connect them together ending up with a circle - each word is appropriately connected (verifiable) to the word in front of it and the word after it (e.g., compound words, a two-word phrase, two common words that make up one word, etc.)

-To make this a team building activity you write out each word on an index card - nice and big.
+To make this a team building activity, write out each word on an index card - nice and big.
 (Of course you could also digitize the words, copy, laminate and cut.)
 Each participant in your group will need at least one word card (for most variations of play).
 The easiest set up is simply telling the group to "arrange all the words so they connect to each other forming one big circle - all words need to be used."
 Then let them at it.
-As with any team building activity keep an eye out for the dynamics - those great things to talk about.
+As with any team building activity keep an eye out for the dynamics - those great things you'll want to talk about.

-Before handing out the word cards tell participants that they are not allowed to show anyone the word(or words) they possess.
+Before handing out the word cards tell participants they are not allowed to show anyone the word(s) they possess.
 Hand out the word cards (no more than two cards per person).
-Tell the participants they are allowed to tell one other person in the group what word(or words) they possess.
+Tell the participants they are allowed to tell one person (and only one person) in the group what word(s) they possess.
 This is the only person that is then allowed to tell the group what word is being held by the player they spoke with.
-Again, word cards are not to be shown to anyone else in the group.
-Players must be standing in a circle - they believe to be the correct answer - before revealing the word card(s) they are holding.
-If a player has two word cards they are allowed to give one card away.
-This variation brings up a lot of good things to talk about.
+If a participant is holding more than one card, she/he is allowed to give one card away.

 Here is another new puzzle for you - not in solution order.
 Have fun.